However, efforts to understand and respond to these risks are still in their early stages.

 - Written in partnership with FASECOLDA, the second report uses the PACTA methodology to analyze the Colombian insurance sector’s listed equity and corporate bond portfolios (total AuM: US$14.9 billion).
 In 2021, 2DII will continue its partnership with FASECOLDA, to monitor progress and to apply a stress-testing tool that will help model the losses associated with transition risks.

-Funding information: This program receives funding from the International Climate Initiative of the German Ministry of Environment and the Inter-American Development Bank.
+Funding information: This program receives funding from the International Climate Initiative of the German Ministry of Environment, the Inter-American Development Bank, UK PACT Colombia, and the UK PACT Green Recovery Challenge Fund.